erusev/base/README.md

 ### Notes

 - Relationship methods require that table names are singular - e.g. `user` instead of `users`.
-- Not tested on RDBMS other than MySQL
+- Not tested on other RDBMSs than MySQL

 ### Status